AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 Next, the team used the target tipping bucket volume of 1.255 L to inform its design of the drain tank.
 The team decided that the drain tank should be similar in volume to that of the tipping bucket, and have a diameter such that its height is approximately the same as the height of the desired head gain per dump from the tipping bucket.

-The desired headgain per dump of the tipping bucket was determined

 ##Python for New Smaller/Clear Reactors for Testing at IAWTTF